 Three Project Phases

-Our early efforts focus on understanding all we can about Ka‘ahumanu Avenue and the people who live, work, and play on and around the corridor.
-We will look to the past and dig into what is here today.
-We’ll explore the market conditions, who travels the corridor, and where there might be potential for new housing.
-There are many previous plans and studies to help our learning, and we’ll need to hear from you, too.
-We want to know what Ka‘ahumanu Avenue means to you, and where you see big opportunities for the future.
+Our early efforts focused on understanding all we could about Ka‘ahumanu Avenue and the people who live, work, and play on and around the corridor.
+We looked to the past and dug into what is here today.
+We explored the market conditions, who travels the corridor, and where there is potential for new housing.
+There are many previous plans and studies that helped our learning, and we heard from many Maui residents, too.
+We asked people what Ka‘ahumanu Avenue means to them and where they see big opportunities for the future.

-Grounded in a full understanding of the corridor's history and its current conditions, we’ll work with you to create a community-supported vision for the corridor.
-This is our time to look ahead, to really think about what we want Ka‘ahumanu Avenue to be.
-We’ll think about all the ways people will move—by walking or rolling, biking, taking the bus, and driving—as well as opportunities for affordable and workforce housing, economic development, sustainable and resilient infrastructure, and expressing our culture and history.
-Together, we will create new ideas for connections and land uses that make this corridor work for everyone.
+Grounded in a full understanding of the corridor's history and its current conditions, we worked with you to create a community-supported vision for the corridor.
+This provided an opportunity to look ahead, to really think about what we want Ka‘ahumanu Avenue to be.
+We considered all the ways people will move—by walking or rolling, biking, taking the bus, and driving—as well as opportunities for affordable and workforce housing, economic development, sustainable and resilient infrastructure, and expressing our culture and history.
+Together, we created new ideas for connections and land uses that will make this corridor work for everyone.

 The only way to make your vision a reality is to plan with implementation in mind.
-The Ka‘ahumanu Community Corridor will need strong partners and careful thinking about the federal, state, local, and private funding sources that can help us move forward.
-We’ll share our ideas and ask for your help thinking about how we advance the community priorities for this corridor.
+The Ka‘ahumanu Community Corridor needs strong partners and careful thinking about the federal, state, local, and private funding sources that can help us move forward.
+We’ve shared our ideas in the draft Action Plan, and now we’re asking for your help thinking about how we advance the community priorities for this corridor.
 Visions are good, but action is better.
 We hope you’ll become champions for taking the first steps.